whousel/Project-Verdant/README.md

 ### **Requirements**

-The original and completed Version 1 requirements, along with planned future functionality, are documented in requirements.md.
+The original and completed Version 1 requirements, along with planned future functionality, are documented in [`requirements`](docs/requirements.md).

 ### **Bill of Materials**

-The estimated cost of the prototype is documented in the bill of materials.
+The estimated cost of the prototype is documented in the [`bill of materials`](docs/bill%20of%20materials.md).

 Component costs are based on the portion of each purchased component used in the prototype.
 Multi-packs are accounted for using the estimated cost of the individual components used.